 Typical Cocaine Abuse Symptoms

+Cocaine is a stimulant that offers a brief high.
+It gives the user a sudden burst of energy that quickly becomes addictive.
 Cocaine abuse often happens behind closed doors.
 Your loved one might use the restroom at a club.
 When returning, their behavior is entirely different.
 Suddenly, there is an air of excitement.
 Someone who is typically a little quieter suddenly becomes talkative.
 The person’s energy level is then through the roof.
 Your loved one is all of a sudden not all that hungry.
-He or she wants to go out and do things.
+They want to go out and do things.

 But just as quickly, the energy wanes.
 Your loved one may then return to the restroom.
-Cocaine abuse typically happens in binges.
+Cocaine abuse typically happens in “binges” or periods of intermittent cycles of repeated dosing.
 The cycle may then repeat itself.
-Some common signs of cocaine use include:

 - Dilated pupils